Namibia beat Kenya to reach 2023 Rugby World Cup

 Namibia coach Allister Coetzee oversaw the qualification four years after being sacked from the South Africa job following a poor run.

-The South African had cautioned against Kenya's physical nature and "fantastic" scrum half, but his side ran out easy winners at the Stade Maurice David.
+The South African had cautioned against Kenya's physical nature and "fantastic" scrum half ahead of the Rugby Africa Cup final, but his side ran out convincing winners at the Stade Maurice David.

+Kenya almost gave their supporters something for cheer, having trailed 15-0 at the break, in the second half only for Collins Injera, a star for Kenya's sevens side in the past, to just stray into touch centimetres from the line.

+Two tries in the last two minutes of the match, through Wian Conradie and captain Johan Deysel, gave gloss to Namibia's dominant display against a resolute Kenyan side.

-The Welwitschias, who encounter fiercer resistance when beating Zimbabwe 34-19 in their semi-final on Wednesday, have never managed to get out of the pool phase, losing 22 of their 23 games.
+The Welwitschias, who encountered fiercer resistance when beating Zimbabwe 34-19 in their semi-final on Wednesday, have never managed to get out of a World Cup pool phase.

 Kenya, who have not beaten Namibia since 2014, now progress to a four-nation intercontinental knock-out in November for the final qualifying place at the World Cup.